ZeusLN/zeus-docs/docs/about-zeus.md

 ## Who is ZEUS for?

-In order to be able to use ZEUS, is required to have a running Lightning node.
-Nevertheless it can be used without your own node, if you configure it to use lndhub accounts from other nodes (LNbits, Alby, various lndhub servers).
+In order to use ZEUS, you must be running a Lightning node at home or in the cloud to connect to.
+Alternatively, it can be used without your own node, if you configure it to use lndhub accounts from other nodes (LNbits, Alby, various lndhub servers).

 Currently ZEUS is for people running [Lightning Network Daemon (LND)](https://lightning.engineering/), [Eclair](https://acinq.co/) or [Core Lightning](https://blockstream.com/lightning/) lightning nodes.

 Merchants using [BTCPay](https://btcpayserver.org/) or [LNBits](https://lnbits.com/) or [Alby](https://getalby.com) can also connect to, use, and manage their nodes from ZEUS.
 Users of [LNDHub](https://bluewallet.io/lndhub/) and [Nayuta Core](https://nayuta.co/core/) can also connect to and use ZEUS.

-Starting in v0.8, ZEUS will start catering to average users who just want a simple way to make fast, cheap bitcoin payments from their mobile device by having a built-in mobile Lightning node with an integrated [lightning service provider (LSP)](lsp/intro).
+Starting in v0.8, ZEUS will start catering to average users who just want a simple way to make fast, cheap bitcoin payments from their mobile device by having a [built-in mobile Lightning node](https://docs.zeusln.app/category/embedded-node) with an integrated [lightning service provider (LSP)](lsp/intro).

 ## Supporters

-To see our supporters, or become one yourself, check out our about page on our [official website](https://zeusln.app/about).
+To a list of all our community sponzors, or become one yourself, check out our about page on our [official website](https://zeusln.app/about).
 You can also contribute and support to ZEUS in [many other ways](/contribute/how-you-can-contribute).